One-person operation: Adelaide

-Adelaide Metro's metropolitan rail network is configured for driver-only operation, but also operate with Passenger Service Assistants (PSA).
-This is safety role, but with a focus on customer service and revenue protection.
-Normally, the train driver operates the doors, but PSA's are also able to.
-The Ghan, the Indian Pacific and The Overland all feature Train Managers who perform a similar role, as did the Great Southern.
+Adelaide Metro's metropolitan rail network is configured for driver-only operation, but also operates with Passenger Service Assistants (PSA).
+This is a safety role, but with a focus on customer service and revenue protection.
+Normally, the train driver operates the doors, but PSAs are also able to.
+The Ghan, the Indian Pacific and The Overland all feature train managers who perform a similar role, as did the Great Southern.

 Pacific National trains between Adelaide and Port Augusta are occasionally driver-only operated.

 Melbourne

 The Melbourne suburban railway network (currently operated by train operating company Metro Trains Melbourne) began one-person operation in 1993, as part of a wider reform of public transport by the newly elected Kennett government.
 By 22 November 1995, all suburban trains were one-person operated.

 Perth

-The entire Transperth network are driver-only operated.
+The entire Transperth network is driver-only operated.
 Conversion to DOO initiated in the early 1990s when then new A-series trains were introduced.

 Pacific National trains between Kewdale and West Merriden are occasionally driver-only operated.